 To Whom It May Concern,

-I can most sincerely say that [Name] has been the best employee I have had since I started my business ten years ago.
+I can most honestly say that [Name] has been the best employee I have had since I started my business ten years ago.
 He is diligent, never late to work, and very good at his job.
-I have found him to be highly trustworthy and dependable, so much so that I promoted him to a supervisory role in just over a year of joining my team.
-He improves the business flow with his resourcefulness and energetic nature and is well-loved by his colleagues.
-Unknowingly to him, I have scrutinized him several times, and I have never found him wanting in any area.
+I have found him to be highly trustworthy and reliable, so much so that I promoted him to a supervisory role in just over a year after he joined my team.
+He improves the work flow with his resourcefulness and energetic nature and is well-loved by his colleagues.
+I have repeatedly reviewed his work without his knowledge and have never found him to be deficient in any way.

-Perhaps, the only thing he cherishes more than his excellent character is his family.
-He is father to two delightful boys and husband to a loving wife.
-I also reside in the same neighborhood that [Name] does, and I am witness to the exemplary relationship he has with his family.
-The entire community loves him, and he is always at the forefront of any community activity, helping one way or the other.
+Perhaps the only thing he cherishes more than his excellent character is his family.
+He is the father of two delightful boys and the husband of a loving wife.
+I also reside in the same neighborhood as [Name], and I am witness to the exemplary relationship he has with his family.
+The entire community loves him, and he is always at the forefront of any community activity, helping one way or another.
 I recently learned that he runs a volunteer group in the neighborhood, where he and other young people like him help older people in the area with chores in their homes during their free time.

-Even without being a citizen yet, [Name] embodies the American value no less than the average American.
+Even without being a citizen yet, [Name] embodies American values no less than the average American.
 For this reason, I believe he deserves citizenship.
 I feel honored, and indeed blessed, to be able to say I know this young man, not only as an employee but also as a friend.
-I could go on and on about [Name], but I think I have made my point.
+I can write endlessly about [Name], but I think I have already underscored his good character.
 I am available to provide any additional information you may require.